kategolden/kategolden.oldwebsite/resume.md

 * Investigative Reporters and Editors
 * Society of Environmental Journalists
-* Society for Professional Journalists
+* Society of Professional Journalists
 * Association of Independents in Radio

 #Education